-Avoid The Rush And Book Your MOT Check Now
+Avoid The Rush And Book Your MOT Test Now

-Customers who have an exemption until October or November should book an MOT check as soon as they can to beat the mad MOT rush.
-Autumn will be exceptionally busy as motorists granted an MOT exemption is then required to book their MOT test.
+Customers whose MOT is due from September onwards should book an MOT test as soon as they can to beat the mad MOT rush.
+The rush expected has even been referred to as “Super September.”
+Autumn and winter will be exceptionally busy as lots of motorists who were granted an MOT exemption will have expiry dates in the autumn and winter.

-Experts predict a rise in demand of up to 60% which could create backlogs and delays if not handled properly.
-With so many more cars needing an MOT, we highly recommend that anyone with an MOT exemption until autumn should book their MOT check early.
+Experts predict a rise in demand of up to 50% which could create backlogs and delays if not handled properly.
+With so many more cars needing an MOT, we highly recommend that anyone with an MOT due in autumn should book their MOT test early.

 According to research, 40% of MOT customers prefer visiting a garage they’ve used before and 83% will choose the same garage to perform any repairs.
-If we can get people with an exemption, or those with an MOT due date in autumn to book early, we can put a plan in place to help as many as we can.
+If we can encourage our customers with an MOT due date in autumn to book early, we can put a plan in place to help as many as we can.

 Benefits Of An MOT Check